 D. The Oaks at Ojai: “The Bounty of Ojai” and “Fountain” Richard Keit and Mary Kennedy, owners and artists of RTK studios, created four scenic tile murals that grace the front walls of the Oaks at Ojai under the overhang.
 The colors of the tiles’ design stand out in beautiful contrast to a dark border that was created using an Old Spanish Moor technique called “Cuerda Seca,” or “dry cord.”
 A line is drawn around the colored areas using a bulb syringe filled with manganese carbonate and oil.
 When the tiles are fired, the mixture burns off leaving the dark outline—a technique the artists perfected, and that can be found throughout the City.
 In 2006, the Oaks was given a facelift.
 Architect, David Bury, created an elegant fountain surrounded with Cuerda Seca tiles.

-lion’s head, perched on the back wall facing the park, is the
+.
+The smaller lion’s head, perched on the back wall facing the park, is the original 1904 creation.

 Original 1904 Lion Head Sculpture